Home Top Vancouver Attractions North Vancouver’s Capilano Suspension Bridge Tourist Attraction Canyon Frights at Capilano Bridge at Halloween in 2023

 Other Things to Know

-TIP #5: Canyon Frights is a great family-friendly attraction.
+TIP #1: Canyon Frights is a great family-friendly attraction.
 There are a fair number of spiders and skeletons on display, including a few giant ones.
-The place isn’t overly scary though (unless you are extremely timid).
-You don’t have to worry about people in freaky costumes jumping out and saying “boo”!
+The place isn’t overly scary, though (unless you are extremely timid).
+You don’t have to worry about people in freaky costumes jumping out and saying “boo!”

-TIP #7: Be sure to also check out Canyon Lights during the Christmas season.
+TIP #3: Be sure to also check out Canyon Lights during the Christmas season.
 That event is also amazing!
 Also, don’t forget, BC residents can buy an annual pass for the same price as a regular ticket.
 If you do that, you’ll be able to go back at Christmas for free.
-You’ll also be able to go to Love Lights in February (assuming they run their Valentine’s Day-themed event again too), and then again in the spring, summer and next fall as well!
+You’ll also be able to go to Love Lights in February (assuming this Valentine’s Day-themed event happens again), and then again in the spring, summer and next fall as well!

 Halloween in the Lower Mainland